-Moving means a lot more than just replacing your belongings from one place to another.
-It means new surroundings, new sounds, new neighbors, lots of boxes and leaving everything you knew.
+Moving house means a lot more than just replacing your belongings from one place to another.
+It means new surroundings, new sounds, new neighbors, lots of boxes, and leaving everything you knew.
 All these things can make you feel a bit lost and homesick.

 But before you do – while you’re in the middle of the process of change, and your new home doesn’t feel all that homely yet – the following insights can help you to handle your homesickness.

-Moving means lots of paper work and chores.
+Moving house means lots of paperwork and chores.
 If you start doing them in time – making sure everyone has your new address, sorting your stuff, tossing out things you don’t want to keep – it saves you a lot of thinking in the middle of the move.
 Moving consciously: you can get used to your new place easily.

 Of course, a mess is part of the deal.
 Even the most organized mover is looking for one or two things now and then.
 By preparing in time, you allow yourself the time to focus on your feelings and all the changes in your life.
 That way, once you’ve moved, you don’t have to immediately think about administration and things like that.